masoncusack/BuildYourOwnAPI/README.md

 ```
 The need for `import Flask` is obvious, but note that `jsonify` will be used to format the result we deliver to the caller of our API.

 `from flask_cors import CORS` is then used to enable `CORS(app)` on line 8.
 This is simply useful for testing, as it will allow calls to the API from all potential origins, including local development builds of frontend apps.
-Handy, but be aware that is a security risk in practice.
+Handy, but be aware that it could be a security risk in practice.
 You can <a href="https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS">learn more about it here</a>.

 `app = Flask(__name__)` is then simply the initialization of our app, before it is wrapped to allow cross-origin access.